tonypaulic/weatherAPI/README.md

        - IMAGE_SIZE = 22, 48, or 128
   4. Add the genmon plugin to the panel
   5. Set in it's properties:
+     - if specifying exact latitude/longitude coordinates:
-     - command = /path/to/weatherAPI.sh SITENAME LATITUDE LONGITUDE APIKEY
+        - command = /path/to/weatherAPI.sh APIKEY SITENAME LATITUDE LONGITUDE
+         - APIKEY - you will need to register and obtain an APIKEY from https://rapidapi.com/weatherapi/api/weatherapi-com/
          - SITE is the name of your town/city
          - LATITUDE/LONGITUDE - hopefully self explanatory
+     - if running in "auto" mode - location based on geo-location of ip address:
+        - command = /path/to/weatherAPI.sh APIKEY auto
          - APIKEY - you will need to register and obtain an APIKEY from https://rapidapi.com/weatherapi/api/weatherapi-com/
   6. Uncheck label
   7. Period = 900 (or whatever refresh value you want - weatherAPI allows 1 million refreshes per month with free subscription_
   8. click on Save